 - Decimal: for decimal values (0.1, -5.1, 1.655,..) with maximum 3 decimal digits.

 - Text: for a text field (where newline work).

 - Geopoint: to enter a location in latitudes and longitudes.

 - Date/Time/"Date & Time": for date and time fields.

 - String: for a string of alphabets, numbers and special characters limited to 400 characters.

 - Boolean: for a boolean field.

 - Person: to enter the name of a person or a Google Group (AODocs will autocomplete email addresses available in your G Suite domain global address list).

 - URL: to add a link to the document with a display name.

 - Categories: custom values defined by categories like "Company", "Country" in our example.
-End users will be able to select values from a drop-down list in the End Users interface.
+End-users will be able to select values from a drop-down list in the end-user interface.

 When editing a document as an administrator, properties set as hidden in the document class configuration are in a dedicated Hidden properties section.
 AODocs contributors don't see the hidden properties.

 3. Make sure the mandatory field are all filled in before saving.
 You will not be able to save the document without filling all the mandatory property fields.

 Note: As property fields can become mandatory, hidden or in read-only depending on a workflow state, a warning message will be displayed in the document in the view mode when mandatory fields are empty.

 4. Library administrators can add a description for each custom property to guide users to fill in the properties.
 To see a description of a property, mouse over the tooltip icon on the right of the property's name.

 Note: Library readers can also access the description on properties in the view mode of the properties tab.

 6. After editing the properties of the document, click the "Save" button to save the changes and close the document editor or click the "Cancel" button to discard your changes.